ddttom/ai-with-mac/master-setup-README.md

 2. Verify it's being run from within the "AI with Mac" repository
 3. Store the current directory as the source repository for examples
 4. Ask where you want to create your AI environment (default: `~/play-with-AI`)
-5. Check if you have existing configurations to avoid overwriting them
+5. Check if you have existing configurations and ask for permission before overwriting them
 6. Detect your system's hardware capabilities and RAM
 7. Install required dependencies (Homebrew, Python, Git if needed)
 8. Create a complete project structure in your specified directory
 9. Set up a Python virtual environment with all necessary packages
 10. Copy examples, notebooks, and scripts from the source repository to your project
-11. Create the `go-ai` command for easy environment activation
+11. Create the `go-ai` activation script for easy environment activation

 ## Hardware-Aware Model Recommendations